RobertHegeraad/JS-Validator/README.md

-trim - Remove spaces from the front and the back of the value no_spaces - Remove all spaces from the input value html:boolean - If set to true it converts from HTML enitities in the value, if false it converts to HTML entities allow:alpha, allow:int - With the allow rule you can allow only either letters or numbers to be typed in the field.
+trim - Remove spaces from the front and the back of the value no_spaces - Remove all spaces from the input value html:boolean - If set to true it converts from HTML enitities in the value, if false it converts to HTML entities round, round:up, round:down - Round the given value either up, down or to the nearest integer if no parameter was passed allow:alpha, allow:int - With the allow rule you can allow only either letters or numbers to be typed in the field
 ```

 #### HTML rules